Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding: Results

 \subsection{Quantitative Reconstruction}

-Table.~\ref{tab:quant_accuracy} shows the average relative quantitative $T_1$ and $T_2$ errors inside the brain (excluding CSF), defined as $\lvert T^{\text{GT}} - \widehat{T} \rvert / T^{\text{GT}}$ for $T \in \{T_1, T_2\}$, where $\widehat{T}$ denotes the estimated parameter.
+Table~\ref{tab:quant_accuracy} shows the average relative quantitative $T_1$ and $T_2$ errors inside the brain (excluding CSF), defined as $\lvert T^{\text{GT}} - \widehat{T} \rvert / T^{\text{GT}}$ for $T \in \{T_1, T_2\}$, where $\widehat{T}$ denotes the estimated parameter.
 Across all scan durations, our method achieves lower errors than both baselines.
 As expected, accuracy decreases with shorter acquisitions, but degradation is less pronounced for our method.
-Notably, for $T_1$, our 30~s scan reconstructions achieved lower average error than LLR reconstructions from a 2~min scan.
+Notably, for $T_1$, our reconstructions of the 30~s scans achieved lower average error than LLR reconstructions of 2~min scans.
 For $T_2$, our approach also provides consistent improvements.
 Statistical testing confirms that our method outperforms both baselines with $p<0.001$ for $T_1$ and $T_2$ across all scan durations.

-Qualitative results are presented in Fig.~\ref{fig:quant_t1t2_ex}.
+Representative qualitative results are presented in Figure~\ref{fig:quant_t1t2_ex}.
 For 2~min scans, all methods produce reasonable maps, with ours showing the lowest residual errors.
 At 30~s, the baseline methods yield overly smoothed maps that lose fine anatomical details, whereas SPUR-iG preserves sharper structures and reduces error.